Erasmus Sarcerius: Life

 In 1536, he was appointed rector of the Latin school in Siegen, and in the following year was appointed superintendent of the state by Count William I of Nassau-Siegen for the purpose of reorganizing the church.
 In his liturgical career, Sarcerius published copies of his sermons, and wrote Lutheran catechisms, such as his dogmatic treatise Methodus divinae scripturae locos praecipuos explicans (A method of explaining the main passages of the divine scriptures) in 1539.

 He served as a preacher in Andernach during the attempted Reformation of Archbishop Hermann of Wied and in 1545 in the Babenhausen municipality (now Babenhausen, Hesse), which belonged to the county of Hanau-Lichtenberg.
 While he was working in Nassau, Sarcerius received a request to work as professor to Lutheran students in Leipzig, but Count William I requested that he did not leave his current position.

 After the Augsburg Interim, the count was not able to keep Sarcerius on tenure.
 Sarcerius hoped to move back to Lübeck or Rostock, but decided to take the pastorate at St. Thomas in Leipzig.
-Through his activities in West Germany, as well as in his native Saxony, Sarcerius accuired large influence in ecclesiastical circles.
+Through his activities in West Germany, as well as in his native Saxony, Sarcerius acquired large influence in ecclesiastical circles.
 Contemporaries considered him a significant figure and treated him with great respect.

 In 1552, Sarcerius, Melanchthon, and Valentin Paraus were chosen to present the Saxon Confession, an alteration of the Augsburg Confession, at the Council of Trent.
 It is said that Duke Maurice of Saxony's activity during the Second Schmalkaldic War prevented them from doing so.

 From Leipzig, Sarcerius was appointed superintendent to Mansfeld, where he worked as a visitator and organizer.
 He laid the groundwork for this in his writing Form und Weise einer Visitation für die Graf - und Herrschaft Mansfeld (Form and Manner of a Visitation for the County and Lordship of Mansfeld) in 1554.
 As a theologian with very strict Lutheran beliefs, he did not have an easy time conducting work due to the resistance of Georg Major's supporters, who had theological differences with Sarcerius.
 The popular attitude of the community eventually alienated Sarcerius completely from his former teacher Melanchthon, whom he later encountered once more at the Colloquy of Worms in 1557, which he attended with Erhard Schnepf, Victorinus Strigel, Johann Stössel, and one of the Mörlins by order of the dukes of Saxony.

 Sarcerius was praised by his contemporaries as a pious and theologically well-read man who took a stand on disputes between Protestant divisions, although he was heavily influenced by the thinking of Martin Luther.

 Sarcerius is also credited with being the first systematic theology in the United Kingdom, with an English translation by Richard Taverner of "The Common Places" by Sarcerius in 1538.
 The accomplishment is notable, due to no works like that of Sarcerius being published in his native German at the time.
 The translation, a dedication to Henry VIII, was ordered by the then-chief minister Thomas Cromwell, only a couple of years before his execution.